Hurrian language: Thematic vowels

 This stem-final vowel disappears when certain endings are attached to it, such as case endings that begin with a vowel, certain derivational suffixes, or the article suffix.
 Examples: kāz-ōš (like a cup) from kāzi (cup), awarra (the fields) from awari (field).

 A minority of Hurrian noun roots have athematic stem vowels, such as šen (brother) in the forms šena and -šenni, mad (wisdom; later becomes i-stem in the form madi), and muž (divine name).
-Some names of gods, heroes, persons, and places are also athematic, e.g. Teššob (Teššobi/a), Gilgaamiž, Hurriž (later Hurri).
+Some names of gods, heroes, persons and places are also athematic, e.g. Teššob (Teššobi/a), Gilgaamiž, Hurriž (later Hurri).
 These nouns seem to occur more frequently in the earliest Hurrian texts (end of the third millennium BC).

 Note: This type of thematic stem vowel is completely different in function to Indo-European stem vowels.
 For a discussion of those, see here and here.

 Case and number

 Hurrian has 13 cases in its system of declension.
 One of these, the equative case, has a different form in both of the main dialects.
 In Hattusha and Mari, the usual ending is -oš, termed equative I, whereas in the Mitanni letter we find the form -nna, called equative II.
 Another case, the so-called 'e-case', is very rare, and carries a genitive or allative meaning.

+In ergative languages like Hurrian, the subject (S) of an intransitive verb shares similarities with the object (O) of a transitive verb.

 Like many languages in the region, Hurrian is an ergative language, which means that the same case is used for the subject of an intransitive verb as for the object of a transitive one; this case is called the absolutive.
 For the subject of a transitive verb, however, the ergative case is used.
 Hurrian has two numbers, singular and plural.
 The following table outlines the case endings (the terms used for some of the more obscure cases vary between different authors).